manisaisrinivask/Weather_Data/README.md

 of interactivity, like a filter or some other UI element of your choice.
 And, a way to download the data in the visualization.

-## About
+## Getting Started
 There are two components in this project.<br/>
-- For the dynamin data I used the weather data from OpenWeatherMap API for the state of florida.
-I used Angular 7 for getting json data back from the api and rendering it on to the fromt end. <br/>
+- For the dynamic data, weather data is taken from OpenWeatherMap API for Florida City, Florida. <br/>
-- For the static data.
-I imported a csv file(https://github.com/manisaisrinivask/weather_data/blob/master/charts-server/life_expectancy.csv) into PostgreSQL DB, used Flask as a server and rendered it onto the frontend.
+- For the static data,a csv file(https://github.com/manisaisrinivask/weather_data/blob/master/charts-server/life_expectancy.csv) was used.

 ## Setup - Initial Packages Required